 Okay, then when is it happening?
 Past, present, future?

 That’d make one of this book’s content warnings Abuse (emotional, minor, one, past)

 Any part of these questions could be a trigger for people, but not all parts are instant triggers for everyone.
 Maybe someone could handle reading about abuse happening in the past, but not the present.
 Maybe they could handle physical abuse, but not sexual abuse.
 Maybe they could handle it happening to a minor character, but not a major or supporting one, or one character, but not multiple (this is especially true in the case of character death, which is another of my warnings).

 At this point, I have 10 content warnings.

-My Vimeo comments section is limited to paid subscribers only
+Vimeo comments are for paid subscribers only

 I switched to Vimeo specifically because it would provide a better experience for my audience and myself.
 There are no ads, they value quality content, they care more about artistry than censorship of LGBT-related content, and the trolls tend to stay under their bridges.

 I use the Vimeo on Demand subscription model to offset production costs, further reduce comment abuse, and encourage more fruitful discussion with you guys.
 In fact, my Vimeo comments are the only place you and I will regularly interact; I really want to make a safe place for us to discuss all kinds of things, so it’s a closed group of people…brought together through their love of smut 🙂